rosewood69/Basic-Website/README.md

 # Basic-Website
-In this project i have used basic html.
+ This project is based on basic html.